-02-00:54:26 Merchant: Well, I was involved with Charles Sellers-who ultimately, I married later on.
-He had created it with Charles Muscatine who was in the English Department, and Peter Dale Scott, also in the English Department.
-They wanted to have an alternative program in which students could take a single course that was twelve units, instead of just the three- or four-unit course, and that would last the whole semester.
-And that would be in this program called Strawberry Creek College, and there were six courses in that program.
-And there was Peter Dale Scott, Charles Muscatine, and Charlie Sellers, and then Bert and Stuart Dreyfus who were philosophers who co-taught, and then they wanted some women.
-And so I went to have lunch with Charles Muscatine and Charlie.
-Charlie said, "I've got this luncheon date with you, but Charles Muscatine wants to talk to me.
+02-00:54:26 Merchant: Well, I was involved with Charles Sellers-whom I ultimately married later on.
+He had created Strawberry Creek College at Cal with Charles Muscatine, who was in the English Department, and Peter Dale Scott, also in the English Department.
+They wanted to have an alternative program in which students could take a single course that was twelve units, instead of just a three- or four-unit course, and that would last the whole semester.
+And that would be in this program called Strawberry Creek College, and there were six courses taught by six faculty in that program.
+There was Peter Dale Scott, Charles Muscatine, and Charlie Sellers, and then Bert and Stuart Dreyfus who were philosophers who co-taught a course, and then they wanted some women.
+I went to have lunch with Charles Muscatine and Charlie Sellers.
+Charlie had said, "I've got this luncheon date with you, but Charles Muscatine wants to talk to me.
 Would you like to join us?"
 02-00:55:50 So I did, and Charles Muscatine was saying, "Well, we'll need some more lecturers in this program."
 And I turned to him, and I said, "What about me?"
-And he said, "Well, maybe if you were in a science department."
-And I said, "Well actually, I'm at USF in the physics department, but I teach physical science."
+And he said, "Well, maybe if you were in a science department," And I said.
+"Well actually, I'm at USF in the physics department, but I teach physical science."
 Afterwards, he met with Charlie, and he said to Charlie, "Maybe we're going to have to go outside the Berkeley campus."
-And so they hired me and Karen Hermassi, who were women, to form the first faculty of Strawberry Creek College.
-They had gotten a grant from NEH the National Endowment for the Humanities to offer these courses on campus.
-And they were housed in the T Temporary Buildings on the Berkeley campus just between the library and Hearst Street.
-They were wooden buildings that were temporary buildings put up during World War II.
+And so they hired me and Karen Hermassi, both women, to form the first faculty of Strawberry Creek College.
+They had gotten a grant from NEH, the National Endowment for the Humanities, to offer these courses on campus.
+And they were housed in the T (Temporary) Buildings on the Berkeley campus just between the library and Hearst Street.
+They were wooden buildings that were temporary buildings built during World War II.
 These T Buildings have since all been taken down, but at the time T9 was the building that they got access to for Strawberry Creek College.
-And so we had the whole building to ourselves.
+We had the whole building to ourselves.
 They were just wooden shacks, but they had room for our six courses and a lounge.
 There were the six classrooms, and there were also offices for the faculty in the building.
-02-00:57:25 Eardley-Pryor: You'd mentioned that the Strawberry Creek College had these twelve-unit courses, and there were a handful of courses.
+02-00:57:25 Eardley-Pryor: You'd mentioned that Strawberry Creek College had these twelve-unit courses, and there were a handful of courses.
 What was it that they were teaching?
 What made Strawberry Creek College different from what you could do at Cal?